The application for fee waivers for the 2017 season will open November 1. Follow the link below to plan a field trip.

 Timpanogos Cave National Monument is excited to be part of your school's continuing efforts towards excellence.
 The National Park Service has a strong tradition of education and we are proud to promote parks as classrooms.
 To assist local educators with their curriculums, Timpanogos Cave National Monument has a fee waiver program in place for educational or scientific institutions.

 A limited number of educational fee waivers are available for the cave tour season.
-In Spring and Fall educational fee waivers are available Monday through Friday.
-In June and August fee waivers are available Monday through Thursday.
-No educational fee waivers will be granted for anytime in July.
-Due to size limitations, some groups may need to divide and visit the caves over two days.
+Larger groups may need to divide and visit the caves over two days.